Dog breeds starting with the letter “N”.

 What Is The Life Expectancy Of A Norwegian Lundehund Dog?

-The Norwegian Lundehund is a small, spitz-type dog that is native to the island of Spitsbergen in Norway.
-These dogs were originally bred for hunting and retrieving game birds from the cliffs and crevices of the rocky terrain.
-The Lundehund is one of the rarest breeds of dog in the world and has a lifespan of 12-14 years.
-These dogs are relatively healthy but may be prone to certain health conditions such as hip dysplasia, allergies, and epilepsy.
+Native to the island of Spitsbergen in Norway, the Norwegian Lundehund is a small, spitz-type dog breed.
+Originally bred for hunting and retrieving game birds from rocky cliffs and crevices, this breed is exceptionally rare and boasts a lifespan of 12-14 years.
+Although generally healthy, Lundehunds can be susceptible to conditions such as hip dysplasia, allergies, and epilepsy.

 Can A Norwegian Lundehund Dog Be Trained?